madebymak/knowledge-resource/Shopify/liquid-notes.md

 		'line': item.key, // use cart line item key 'quantity: item.quantity, // defaults to 1 if not set 'properties': {
-			// change properties (will OVERWRITE ALL line item properties) }
+			// NOTE: changing properties (will OVERWRITE ALL line item properties) }
 	}
 })
 ```